 All outcome measures were calculated intentionally in the negative direction to demonstrate where states have room for improvement and to help states prioritize the PN-3 goals that are lagging.
 Where the relative rank is reported, these state-level estimates were used to rank states from best (1) to worst (51), with higher estimates indicating poorer performance.
 Importantly, the best state on a given outcome does not necessarily indicate a target for all other states to strive toward; even in the states with the best outcomes, many children and families are struggling.
 Outcome estimates were rounded to one decimal point prior to ranking and states with the same rounded estimate were assigned the same rank.
 If multiple states had the same rank, the subsequently assigned rank value would reflect the duplicate ranks and skip values.
 For example, if two states were both assigned a rank value of 17, the next rank assigned would be 19.
+When states are assigned the same rank value, they are sorted alphabetically.
 The median state indicates that half of states have outcomes that measure better than that state and half of states have outcomes that are worse.